VMware Cloud Disaster Recovery Technical Overview

 Each VM can belong to more than one Protection Group.
 And protection groups can belong to more than one recovery plan.
 Each protection group is specific to a protected site and therefore a vCenter within that site.

 VMs can be added to a protection group through a number of different flexible options.
 VMs can be added to protection groups by naming pattern, by folder or by tag.
-Schedules can be set for the frequency and timing of replications (RPO).
+Schedules can be set for the frequency and timing of replications.
+Replication frequency can be set to a minimum of 30 minutes (RPO=30 minutes).
 Multiple schedules can be defined to cover near and longer-term recovery requirements.
 Each schedule has an associated retention period allowing for flexibility of retention for differing requirements (eg. ransomware, disaster recovery, etc).

 Once the Protection Group is set up, the policy runs automatically based on the schedule.
 Each point-in-time snapshot recovery point is stored in the Scale-out Cloud File System, offsite, on cloud efficient storage.
 Each recovery point is an immutable snapshot independent of the others in the collection – the delta changed blocks transmitted from the DRaaS Connector are transformed into a synthetic full representation of the VMs in the Protection Group.
 This underlying full VM representation is what makes the Live Mount capability for quick recovery possible.